ed-barberis/fso_cco_lab_guide/content/20_Hands_On_Deployment/24_app_deployment/_index.md

 weight = 4
 +++

-In this segment, you'll roll out the OpenTelemetry demo application, which comes pre-instrumented with the OpenTelemetry SDK.
+In this segment, you'll roll out the OpenTelemetry demo application, which comes pre-instrumented with the OpenTelemetry SDK and agents.
 This eliminates the need for you to manually instrument the app or deploy auto-instrumentation agents.
 The only modification you'll need to make in the application's deployment code is to direct the OpenTelemetry data to the collectors that were set up in earlier sections.

 OpenTelemetry Demo consists of microservices written in different programming languages that communicate with each other via gRPC and HTTP, and a load generator that uses Locust to fake user traffic.
 The figure below showcases the application service diagram.